samlinux/htsc/meetup-260221/index.md

 ```

 ## Terminal 1 - Start the network
-Terminal one is responsoble for running the network without the chaincode container.
+Terminal one is responsible for running the network without the chaincode container.

 ```bash
 export FABRIC_CFG_PATH=$(pwd)/sampleconfig